 Ripening time: very late

-Wine: Racy acidity as well as a distinctive aroma and taste characterize the fruity-fresh, robust wine - which can be enjoyed also as an aperitif.
+Wine: Racy acidity as well as a distinctive aroma and taste characterise the fruity-fresh, robust wine - which can be enjoyed also as an apéritif.
 In gneiss and slate soils, the variety achieves a grassy and spicy expression.
-Prädikat and ice wines are also made from the Blauer Wildbacher, just as well red wines.
+Red wine is also made from Blauer Wildbacher, as is Prädikatswein (including Eiswein).